firefly-iii/docs/docs/docs/tutorials/firefly-iii/importing-data.md

 (TODO link to other tutorials)

-In order to import transactions into Firefly III, you'll have to install the **[Firefly III Data Importer](../../data-importer/index.md)**.
+In order to import transactions into Firefly III, you'll have to install the Firefly III Data Importer.
 This app connects to the [Firefly III API](https://api-docs.firefly-iii.org/).

 Firefly III and the Data Importer are two different applications.